 ABOUT CHICKPEA BARLEY YOGURT SOUP

-While we are talking about this yogurt barley soup, one hugely popular soup also made with barley that you may NOT want to miss is my Creamy Persian Barley Soup.
+While we are talking about this soup with yogurt and barley, one hugely popular soup also made with barley that you may NOT want to miss is my Creamy Persian Barley Soup.

-HEALTH BENEFITS – YOGURT SOUP WITH BARLEY AND CHICKPEAS
+HEALTH BENEFITS - SOUP WITH BARLEY AND CHICKPEAS

 This soup has things in it that makes it good for gut health- the soluble and insoluble fiber from both chickpeas and barley, plus the short chain fatty acids produced by the digestion of chickpeas are good for colon health.
 It makes for a soothing soup that will also enhance your immune system.